 Effective applicant evaluation procedures need to be valid and reliable.
-Validity can be defined as the extent to which an instrument measures what it is supposed to measure.
-In other words, validity can be conceptualized as to whether there is a relationship between assessment scores and job performance.
-Reliability refers to how consistent the assessment is at measuring what it is supposed to measure.
+Validity can be defined as the extent to which the instrument measures what it is supposed to measure.
+In other words, validity can be conceptualized as to whether or not there is a relationship between assessment scores and job performance.
+Reliability refers to how consistent an assessment instrument is at measuring what it is supposed to measure.

-The research studies described next have been conducted to demonstrate the validity and reliability of the C.S.A.
+The research studies described next have been conducted to demonstrate the validity and reliability of the W.S.A. scale.

-The validation method used to examine the C.S.A.'s predictive validity was the Concurrent Validation Methodology.
-A professionally conducted concurrent validation study is an acceptable means of test validation, as described by the federal government's Uniform Guidelines on Employee Selection Procedures.
+The validation design discussed here is known as concurrent, criterion-referenced validation.
+A professionally conducted, concurrent, criterion referenced validation study is acknowledged to be an appropriate means of test validation as described by the federal government's Uniform Guidelines on Employee Selection Procedures.
 Essentially, this approach requires that the assessment be administered to current employees and, concurrently, data on the performance of these employees be gathered.
-If the assessment is valid, one would expect a statistically significant correlation between individual assessment scores and job performance.
-In other words, those employees scoring higher on the assessment would be those who also perform best on the job; those who do poorly on the assessment also would be those likely to receive poor performance evaluations.
+If the assessment is valid, one would expect a statistically significant correlation between individual assessment scores and performance.
+In other words, those employees scoring high on the assessment would be those who are likely to be more conscientious about their behavior when it comes to safety issues.
+The following studies demonstrate the validity of the W.S.A. scale.

-Service Ability Scale - Validity Study #1
+Validity Study #1